Welcome to Lesson 7!

 - The average household consumes 92 million BTUs, and 46 percent of that is used for home heating.

-- Average annual home heating expenses were $1,488 in 2001.
+- According to EnergyStar.gov, average annual energy expenses were $2,060.
 Home energy use also accounted for 20 percent of the greenhouse gas emissions.

 Therefore, reduction of energy consumption in home heating results in substantial monetary savings and reduction in air pollution.
 With appropriate improvements, average home heating costs can be reduced by 30 percent (i.e., about $500 a year).